Visiting Writers Series brings chapbook contest winners to Northwest

-I wrote this article for a final in one of my classes.
+I wrote this article for a class final in December 2018.
 It has been edited and improved after being graded.

 MARYVILLE, Mo.—Northwest Missouri State University’s Department of Language, Literature and Writing has brought award-winning authors and poets to campus through the Visiting Writers Series for more than 15 years.
 Two writers who visited this semester were Frank Montesonti and C.D.
 DyVanc.